 Some doctors will be happy if the placenta is 2cms (20mm) from the os (cervix).
 Other doctors prefer it to be 3cms (30mm) from the opening.

 Given the variation in measurements, if you want to have a vaginal birth, you should definitely be given the opportunity.

-The exceptions are when the cervix is covered by the placenta, and/or when there are concerns due to bleeding.
+The exceptions are when the internal os is covered by the placenta, and/or when there are concerns due to bleeding.

 Then, ask whether your healthcare provider would be willing to support your wishes for a vaginal birth (if the placenta does not move).